rumq/java-corejava-book/pages/v2ch01Streams.md

 The `joining` method returns a Collector.
 It returns a Collector that concatenates the input elements, separated by the specified delimiter, in encounter order.

+The `mapping` method returns a Collector.
+It takes a function and a downstream collector as arguments.
+It returns a Collector that applies a mapping function to the input elements before accumulating them.

+The `reducing` method returns a Collector.
+It takes an identity, a function, and a combiner as arguments.
+It returns a Collector that applies a reduction function to the input elements.

 ## 1.9 Collecting into Maps

 See